plenigo/plenigo.github.io/pages/sdks/php/includes/checkout.md

 echo '<a href="#" onclick="'.$plenigoCheckoutCode.'return false;">Buy this Product</a>';
 ```

-Both of these examples will create a snippet that can be used in a JavaScript event(such as onclick) and it will start the checkout flow when used in a webpage (html, jsp, gsp, etc) that has the plenigo Javascript SDK included as a script and initialized correctly.
+Both of these examples will create a snippet that can be used in a JavaScript event(such as onclick) and it will start the checkout flow when used in a webpage (html, jsp, gsp, etc) that has the Frisbii Media Javascript SDK included as a script and initialized correctly.

 ### Subscription renewal